LeoRauschenberger/Glossika_Mongolian_Error_List/README.md

 I know how frustrating and makes learning harder as the errors are frequent enough for me to be on constant alert while learning.

-List will be updated weekly.
+List will be updated frequently.

 A further issue I have noticed is that Glossika does not follow the standart for transliterating Molgolian to the letter (https://estandard.gov.mn/standard/reader/4635). Х is falsely transliterated as X which is not really a transliteration.